 This cake is simple.
 It uses simple ingredients, like canned fruit, Cool Whip, and boxed cake mix.
 MAKE IT THAT WAY!
 Yesterday I decided to make Pig Pickin' Cake from scratch because a food blogger said it was so much better.
 Well, no, that cake is in the trash can.
 With a cup of butter and eight egg yolks for a two layer cake it was a flat, grease bomb.
 I regrouped and made it the way I always did and it is light as a feather, and high as a top-hat.
 Sometimes our grandmothers and mothers got it right and when it comes to Pig Pickin' Cake, listen to them.

 IMPORTANT: Boxed cake mixes used to be 16.5 ounces but most are only 15.25 ounces now.
-If yours is less than 16 ounces, add 6 tablespoons of cake flour and ¼ tsp of baking powder to the dry ingredients.
+If yours is less than 16 ounces, add 6 tablespoons of cake flour and ¼ teaspoon of baking powder to the dry ingredients.

 - 1 box butter yellow cake mix